ronf/asyncssh/docs/api.rst

 Supported Algorithms
 ====================

-Algorithms can be specified as either an ordered list of exact algorithm names or as a string of comma-separated positive and negative wildcard patterns.
-A "*" in a pattern matches zero or more characters and a "?" matches exactly one character.
-Negative patterns are prefixed with a "!" and will exclude things otherwise matched by the positive patterns from being returned.
+Algorithms can be specified as either an list of exact algorithm names or as a string of comma-separated algorithm names that may optionally include wildcards.
+A '*' in a name matches zero or more characters and a '?' matches exactly one character.

-When specifying algorithms as a string, it can also be prefixed with "^" to insert the matching algorithms in front of the default algorithms of that type, a "+" to insert the matching algorithms after the default algorithms, or a "-" to return the default algorithms with the matching algorithms removed.
+When specifying algorithms as a string, it can also be prefixed with '^' to insert the matching algorithms in front of the default algorithms of that type, a '+' to insert the matching algorithms after the default algorithms, or a '-' to return the default algorithms with the matching algorithms removed.

 .. index:: Key exchange algorithms